 We demand that they are classified as a terrorist organisation.

 We demand a compensation of 1,000,000 € per kidnapped baby.

 “Opus Dei is an international financial corporation which owns banks and import/export companies.
-It is a Catholic type of freemason organization, and it is a cult or sect – something like The Holy Spirit Association for the Unification of World Christianity.
+It is a Catholic type of freemason organisation, and it is a cult or sect – something like The Holy Spirit Association for the Unification of World Christianity.
 Opus Dei’s goal is to create blind obedience in their followers so that they do exactly as they are told.
 Slowly the followers lose their ability to think independently.
-Ultimately they became mere creatures of the organization.”
+Ultimately they became mere creatures of the organisation.”

 (Ex-Opus Dei member John J. Roche, link)

-1) We call one of the most radical Catholic sects – Opus Dei – a “criminal organization” involved in all forms of abuse – physical, psychological, and sexual abuse.
+1) We call one of the most radical Catholic sects – Opus Dei – a “criminal organisation” involved in all forms of abuse – physical, psychological, and sexual abuse.
 We are willing to fight this statement in court.

 In our opinion, Opus Dei is not a religion – it is a business run by brainwashing techniques.

 It is physical abuse to brainwash and group-pressure people into hurting their own body daily.
 It is psychological abuse to force members to sign a testament giving everything they own to Opus Dei.
 Members are forced to work the entire time not being allowed to keep more of their earnings than their costs of living which is close to slavery.
 The business is run based on brainwashing techniques including recruitment at an early age, isolation from family and friends, and daily interrogations.

 The purpose is to isolate individuals to ultimately enrich the Opus Dei organisation by basically exploiting cheap obedient labor and to allow sexual abuse in their schools and youth groups potentially.
 There is a sexual abuse case currently fought in a Spanish court (link).